 Cody grimaced.
 Kokytomon might not have to destroy the city; the way things were going, Davis and Imperialdramon might do it themselves.

 Kokytomon saw its chance and charged Imperialdramon again.
 Davis saw it coming on the corner monitor and yanked the stick as hard as he could, and Imperialdramon stopped spinning with the flying demon right in its sights.
 Kokytomon fired another round of missiles and Davis slammed his hand down on the black button.
 Just like before, Imperialdramon spat a black hole and engulfed the shots.
 Then Davis hit the orange button and Imperialdramon belched fire.
-Kokytomon shrieked and flew over the dragon, but Davis watched it and turned his partner accordingly, spitting more fire and making the winged horror veer away; now that he had the hang of things, he knew what he had to do.
+Kokytomon shrieked and flew over the dragon, but Davis watched it and turned his partner accordingly, spitting more fire and making the winged horror veer away; the basic controls burned into his mind, he knew what he had to do.
 "OK, Imperialdramon," he said, shoving the control stick, "let's run this shit outta town!"

 Imperialdramon went on the offensive, chasing Kokytomon around and corralling it with fire.
 Kokytomon screamed and dove around, but every direction it turned, it almost got fricasseed.
-Finally it lost its temper, flew over the fire above its opponent and dove straight down, firing missiles like before.
+Finally it lost its temper, flew over the fire and dove straight down at him, firing missiles like before.
 Davis yanked back on the stick and slammed his hand on the white button.
 The green meter drained away to black, and the cannon on Imperialdramon's back shot the white laser that had bested Jachomon.
 The blinding beam hit Kokytomon and the creature spun and twisted around in the air like a kite that snapped its string, black smoke pouring from a hole in its wing.
 Davis gave a war-whoop and hit the accelerator.
-They were actually making headway on the monster; maybe they could finish it now!
+They were actually making headway on the monster; maybe they could finish it!